CAZ catalog and optical light curves of 7918 blazar-selected active galactic nuclei: Results and discussion

 \subsubsection{BBHOP flare characteristics against radio variability Doppler factor}

 In Fig. \ref{fig_DopF_v_SourceAVG_flare_TOP}, we show the duty cycle, source-averaged average rise and fall times, source-averaged global amplitude, and source-averaged average local amplitudes of prominent BBHOP flares against radio variability Doppler factor.
 These plots for all BBHOP flares are given in Appendix \ref{appendix_distr_of_ALL_flares} Fig. \ref{fig_DopF_v_SourceAVG_flare_ALL}.
+The main trends and results are identical between Figs. \ref{fig_DopF_v_SourceAVG_flare_TOP} and \ref{fig_DopF_v_SourceAVG_flare_ALL}.

 In Fig. \ref{fig_critically_bright_BB_frac_TOP} (i and ii), we see that the duty cycle of the prominent flares remains constant with respect to radio variability Doppler factor (similar to the behavior of BB95 fraction against radio variability Doppler factor; see Fig. \ref{fig_critically_bright_BB_frac_TOP}).
 This behavior is expected because the frequency of events that lead to flares in blazar jets is not expected to be modified by Doppler factor.
 Nevertheless, a greater average Doppler factor should imply shortened rise and fall times because of shortened photon arrival timescales in the observer frame (i.e., $\Delta t_\mathrm{obs} \propto 1/\delta$, where $\Delta t_\mathrm{obs}$ and $\delta$ are the observed flaring times and the Doppler factor, respectively; see Eqn. \ref{eqn_flare_time}).
 Likewise, a greater average Doppler factor should result in larger flare amplitudes because of enhanced flux density in the observer frame (i.e., $\Delta S_\mathrm{obs} \propto \delta^{3-\alpha}$, where $S_\mathrm{obs}$, $\delta$, and $\alpha$ are the observed flux densities at a given frequency, Doppler factor, and spectral index as defined by $S \propto \nu^{\alpha}$, respectively; see Eqn. \ref{eqn_flare_amplitude}).